ongov/Digital-Service-Standard/README.md

 At a minimum:

+* understand how each channel meets different users’ needs
+* describe the data collected on other channels and how usage data is collected for each
 * use web analytics to capture information about user behaviour online
 * determine data needs, sources and collection
-* monitor and evaluate user feedback and complaints from the digital service and other service touch-points such as phone and in person
+* monitor and evaluate user feedback and complaints, including from other service touch-points such as in person or by phone, surveys or social media
 * analyze performance and identify actionable data insights as early as possible
 * use qualitative and quantitative data to understand user needs and identify areas for change
-* define performance metrics for the service up-front, early on in the design process
+* define performance metrics for the service or product early in the design process
-* regularly review the technology used to provide the service and the processes that support the service
+* regularly review the technology used and the processes that support the service or product
-* base your service review frequency on the volume of users (e.g. 10,000 or less unique users per year = 2 year review cycle; 10,000-100,000 = annual; 100,000-1 million = every 6 months)
+* base your service or product review frequency on the volume of users
-* use data to determine the cost per use for each channel, accounting for the cost to build and ongoing maintenance as well
+* use data to determine the cost per use for each channel and account for the cost to build and sustain ongoing maintenance and supports
-* demonstrate how service performance compares to other similar government and private sector services
+* demonstrate how the service or product performance compares to other similar government and private sector ones
 * share your review findings with leadership

 ## 13. Be a good data steward